alealegg/CS4641/index.md

 ### Data Cleaning:

 To convert our images to usable data, we did the following:
-* Removed any files that are not square, RGB, JPEG images (1598 image files remained in the data set)
+* Removed any files that are not square, RGB images (1598 image files remained in the data set)
 * Converted the remaining images from RGB to grayscale and resized them to all be the same number of pixels using the skimage module
 * Created a dataframe where each column represented a pixel, each row represented an image, and each value represented that image's pixel's intensity